glanton/p3/readme.md

 ### Additional Info

+Post-deadline submission note: See the commit for details but I just fixed some typos and added some comments to the code while it's still fresh.
+All functionality was up and running when I submitted the link.

 There's a lot of credit to go around here, and I know I'll never be able to do justice to all of the help and techniques I found on StackOverflow.
 Some main sources, though:

 - Project Gutenberg, where I found complete text files for the ten books I used